pvcraven/2019_spring_web_dev/source/final/chumbley/index.rst

 You have probably noticed that double braces ``{{ }}`` are used as place-holders for the data that is rendered from the javascript.
 With Vue.js, you can also call directives, which are HTML attributes, with the prefix ``v-`` [w3schoolsVue]_.
+The ``v-`` prefix indicates that the directive is a special attribute provided by the Vue.js library.
 The example below will walk you through a few examples of different Vue.js directives.

 HTML Example